 Billy Garton (B.Sc.F.
 (U. of T. 1983), LL.B.
 (U. of T. 1989)) is a Vancouver lawyer with over 25 years of experience advising clients on forestry law topics, primarily focused on the commercial, first nations and environmental aspects of forestry law.
-He previously lead the forestry law practice at Bull, Housser & Tupper LLP where his clients included large and small timber tenure holders, first nations governments, logging contractors, lenders to the forest sector and industry associations.
-He is currently employed as General Counsel to Seaspan ULC, a large BC-based shipbuilder and marine services provider.
+He previously lead the forestry law practice at Bull, Housser & Tupper LLP (now Norton Rose Fulbright LLP) where his clients included large and small timber tenure holders, first nation governments, logging contractors, lenders to the forest sector and industry associations.
+He recently retired as General Counsel to Seaspan ULC, a large BC-based shipbuilder and marine services provider.
 Prior to attending law school Billy worked in the BC coastal forest industry as well as in Alberta and Ontario.

-LAW 400.001 Advanced Criminal Procedure ✓ Term 1 ☐ Term 2 Harris, N. Course 3 CREDITS
+LAW 400.001 Advanced Criminal Procedure ☐ Term 1 🗸 Term 2 Harris, N. Course 3 CREDITS